originphp/framework/docs/views.md

 <input type="password" name="secret">
 ```

 ### Date, Datetime Time and Number

-These are just text elements and are place to give flexability, the control method will generate html through these based the field type in the database.
+These are just text elements and are place to give flexibility, the control method will generate html through these based the field type in the database.
 You can hook these as you see fit, or change the default templates for them.

 ## PostLinks

 To create a link which when clicked on sends a post request.
-This is used in the framework during code generation for delete
-links, this allows you to ask the user to confirm and make sure people don't call the url manually.
+This is used in the framework during code generation for delete links, this allows you to ask the user to confirm and make sure people don't call the url manually.

 ```php
 echo $this->Form->postLink('delete','/contacts/delete/1234',['confirm'=>'Are you sure you want to delete this?']);